-On December 14, 2022, the Public Staff filed the joint testimony of Sonja R. Johnson, Financial Manager of the Natural Gas and Transportation Section of the Accounting Division of the Public Staff; Krishna K. Rajeev, Director of the Transportation Rates Division of the Public Staff; and John R. Hinton, Director of the Economic Research Division of the Public Staff.
-Proposed regulatory conditions were attached as an exhibit.
-The Association filed the direct testimony and exhibits of Robert Drumheller, a member of the Association's Board, and the Village filed the testimony of Scott T. Gardner, Mayor pro tem for the Village.
+On December 14, 2022, the Public Staff filed the joint testimony of Sonja R. Johnson, Financial Manager of the Natural Gas and Transportation Section of the Accounting Division of the Public Staff; Krishna K. Rajeev, Director of the Transportation Rates Division of the Public Staff; and John R. Hinton, Director of the Economic Research Division of the Public Staff, and proposed regulatory conditions attached as an exhibit.
+The Association filed the direct testimony and exhibits of witness Robert Drumheller, and the Village filed testimony of Scott T. Gardner, Mayor Pro Tem for the Village.

-On December 21, 2022, the Commission issued an order holding the proceeding in abeyance and continuing the expert witness hearing.
+On December 21, 2022, the Commission issued an Order holding the proceeding in abeyance, which stated, among other things, that the expert witness hearing was continued and would be rescheduled by further order of the Commission.

-On December 30, 2022, the Commission entered an order in Docket No. A-41, Sub 21 (the Sub 21 Order) pursuant to which the Commission ordered that the Parking and Barge Operations are subject to the Commission's jurisdiction and regulatory authority.
+On December 30, 2022, the Commission entered an order in Docket No. A-41, Sub 21, (the Sub 21 Order) pursuant to which the Commission found the Parking and Barge Operations to be subject to the Commission's jurisdiction and regulatory authority.
 In the Sub 21 Order, the Commission found it to be in the public interest for the Parking and Barge Operations to continue to operate consistent with their existing operations, rates, and services and granted BHIL authorization to continue to do so under BHIT's Certificate pending further order by the Commission.
-The Applicants appealed the Sub 21 Order to the North Carolina Court of Appeals.
+The Sub 21 Order has been appealed by the Applicants to the North Carolina Court of Appeals pursuant to the applicable rules of appellate procedure.

-On January 20, 2023, the Commission issued an order rescheduling the expert witness hearing to begin on March 7, 2023, and establishing additional procedures.
+On January 20, 2023, the Commission issued an Order rescheduling the hearing and establishing additional procedures which, among other things, set the expert witness hearing to begin on March 7, 2023.

-On January 24, 2023, the Applicants filed an amended application in this docket (as amended, the Application).
-The Application includes BHIT's Financial Statements; Financial Statements for the Parking and Barge Operations; SharpVue's current corporate organization; statements of BHIT's gross operating revenues, the gross revenues of the Parking Operations, and the gross revenues of the Barge Operations from March 2022 through May 2022; statements of the total number of ferry miles and barge miles traveled from March 2022 through May 2022; the APA between SharpVue, BHIT, and BHIL; and BHIFT's debt and equity financing statement.
-In support of the Application, the Applicants also filed the amended testimony of witnesses Paul, Mayfield, and Roberts.
+As a result of the Sub 21 Order, the Applicants filed on January 24, 2023, an Amended Application in this docket (as amended, the Application).
+The Application included BHIT's Financial Statements; Financial Statements for the Parking and Barge Operations; SharpVue's current corporate organization; statements of BHIT's gross operating revenues, the gross revenues of the Parking Operations, and the gross revenues of the Barge Operations from March 2022 through May 2022; statements of the total number of ferry miles and barge miles traveled from March 2022 through May 2022; the Asset Purchase Agreement

+(APA) between SharpVue and BHIT and BHIL; and BHIFT's debt and equity financing statement.
+In support of the Amended Application, the Applicants also filed amended testimony of Charles A. Paul, III, Shirley A. Mayfield, and Lee H. Roberts.